jcrobins/storage-blob-dotnet-latency-profiler/README.md

 1. **UploadTestBlobs** Concurrently uploads blobs for use by read-oriented tests.
 2. **PutBlobTest** Issues PutBlob operations of a set size.
 The latency of each operation is recorded for further analysis.
 3. **PutBlockTest** Issues PutBlock operations of a set size.
 The latency of each operation is recorded for further analaysis.
-4. **RandownDownloadTest** Issues download operations against randomly-chosen blobs to simulate production workflows where reads are non-sequential.
+4. **RandomDownloadTest** Issues download operations against randomly-chosen blobs to simulate production workflows where reads are non-sequential.
 The latency of each operation is recorded for further analysis.
 5. **ListBlobsTest** Issues list operations against a set of existing blobs.
 The latency of each operation is recorded for further analaysis.

 ## Prerequisites